bjornbytes/RxLua/doc/README.md

 #### `:update(delta)`

-Triggers an update of the Cooperative Scheduler.
+Triggers an update of the CooperativeScheduler.
 The clock will be advanced and the scheduler will run any coroutines that are due to be run.

 | Name | Type | Default | Description |
 |------|------|---------|-------------|